-Best season to visit – April to Late September (Early Springs to late Autumns).
+April to Late September (Early Springs to late Autumns).

-So, till then KEEP TRAVELING……………… KEEP EXPLORING……………………………………………………
+So, until then KEEP TRAVELING……………… KEEP EXPLORING……………………………………………………

-All photos are taken by me and use of photos without permission would result into legal action.
+All photos are taken by me and use of photos without permission would result in legal action.

 DISCLAIMER – The content of the blog is solely my views of a place or a thing.
 This is not to offend any class, religion, ethnicity or nation.
 My views can change from time to time.
 This blog may contain some advertisements or links to commercial products and for that, this site is not responsible after you click those advertisements.
-We are independently owner of this site and views expressed in this are our own.
+We are the independent owner of this site and views expressed in this are our own.
 All photographs are owned by me.
 There can be slight differences in distances, locations or some details for which I (owner) am not responsible.
 This post may contain some affiliate links, means at no additional cost to you.
 I will earn if you will click through affiliates and make a purchase.